 Jack Palmer, Program Director

 Jack Palmer lives in Vermont with his family on their small sustainable farm, the Black Spur.
 Jack is an expert in leading wilderness outdoor adventure activities and trips and has extensive experience working with children.
 After graduating from the National Outdoor Leadership School (NOLS) in Lander, WY, in 1996, he began his journey of outdoor experiential education, working with a diverse population, from adjudicated youth to college students and every age in between.
-Before moving to VT, Jack spent 17+ years guiding backcountry adventure trips and teaching outdoor skills in the small mountain town of Telluride, Co.
+Before moving to VT, Jack spent 17+ years guiding backcountry adventure trips and teaching outdoor skills in the small mountain town of Telluride, CO, while working at the Telluride Academy.
 In this role, he trained and oversaw staff development, designed and led adventure-based trips including white water kayaking, mountaineering, rock climbing, survival skills, canyoneering, leadership development and “leave no trace” ethics.